-It is long clear that every person's physical and biological response to the kind of food they're consuming will not always be similar.
-The dominant reason for the same is our genetic constitution.
-Now, you might wonder how our DNA can determine whether one likes Neem juice compared to a New York baked blueberry cheesecake?
+It is clear that every person's physical and biological response to the kind of food they're consuming will not always be similar.
+The reason for the same is our genetic constitution.
+Now, you might wonder how our DNA can determine whether one likes Neem juice compared to a blueberry cheesecake?
 In your opinion, you might think everyone will prefer the latter, but no, some will choose the beverage over the dessert.
 Let us help you through that.